cvanlaw/chrisvanlaw.com/src/index.markdown

 #### Director of IT & Engineering | *May 2017 - August 2021*

-Designed, developed, and launched new SaaS product in the healthcare provider compensation space and created a technology department to support the Revenue Cycle Management business of the company and establish a Software Engineering department.
+Designed, developed, and launched a new SaaS product in the healthcare provider compensation space, creating a technology department to support the Revenue Cycle Management business, establishing a Software Engineering department.
+Implemented a continuous deployment pipeline using Azure Pipelines, Octopus Deploy, Helm, and Azure Kubernetes Service, and trained team members on Infrastructure as Code using Terraform.
+Grew software engineering team from myself to a team of five, defined and implemented an SDLC, executed a hiring plan, and created, maintained, and executed product roadmap.

-* Designed and developed SaaS product using a distributed microservices architecture
-* Implemented a continuous deployment pipeline using Azure Pipelines, Octopus Deploy, Helm, and Azure Kubernetes Service
-* Implemented and trained team members on an Infrastructure as Code approach using Terraform
-* Grew software engineering team from myself to a team of five
-* Defined and implemented an SDLC
-* Defined and executed a hiring plan
-* Created, maintained, and executed product roadmap

 ### IDMWorks